-- Water shall not pond above cut or fill slopes or on drainage terraces.
-Adequate drainage facilities shall be provided to prevent such ponding. - Areas designed for buildings shall be graded to provide for at least a two percent slope away from the building for a minimum of six feet. - c.
-All drainage facilities shall meet Sandy City Standard Specifications be capable of handling runoff from a ten-year storm.
-In natural drainage areas, the drainage facility shall be capable of handling runoff from a 100-year storm.
-The 100-year design flow channel shall be designed to carry water in the roadways or large natural channels where property damage will be minimized. - d.
-All provisions of the most current Sandy City Storm Water Ordinance, Sandy City Land Development Code, Sandy City Standard Specifications and Details, Sandy CityPublic Utilities Development Standards and Requirements for Storm Water, Storm Water Design Criteria, Jordan Valley Municipalities Permit (Permit UTS000001), and Utah General Construction Permit (Permit UTR00000) shall be complied with.

-(4) Erosion Control.

 - a.
+Water shall not pond above cut or fill slopes or on drainage terraces.
+Adequate drainage facilities shall be provided to prevent such ponding. - b.
+Areas designed for buildings shall be graded to provide for at least a two percent slope away from the building for a minimum of six feet. - c.
+All drainage facilities shall meet Sandy City Standard Specifications. - d.
+All provisions of the most current Sandy City Storm Water Ordinance, Sandy City Land Development Code, Sandy City Standard Specifications and Details, Public Utilities Development Standards and Requirements, Storm Water Design Criteria, Jordan Valley Municipalities Permit (Permit UTS000001), and Utah General Construction Permit (Permit UTR00000) shall be complied with. - (4) Erosion Control. - a.
 Slope Protection.
 Provisions shall be made to minimize damage to the face of cuts and fills.
 Downslopes shall be protected from surface water runoff from above by dikes, swales, cutoff ditches, or other facilities approved by the Director and City Engineer. - b.
 Dikes, Swales, and Ditches.
 When required, dikes, swales, ditches, or other methods approved by the Director and/or the City Engineer shall be designed and constructed to control runoff and erosion from graded areas.
 Where concentrated drainage discharges onto natural ground, effective measures shall be taken to dissipate the energy and, where practical, release the accumulated waters as sheet flow unless the discharge is directed into a storm sewer or natural watercourse. - c.
 Storm Water Pollution Prevention Plan (SWPPP) and Notice of Intent (NOI) are required according to the requirements identified in Sandy City Standard Specifications.
-Erosion and Sediment Control Plan.
-An Erosion and Sediment Control Plan (SWPPP) shall be prepared and approved when required.